Dreamy Instant Pot Chicken and Rice

 - Add chicken and stir.
 Cook until no longer translucent, about 5 minutes.
 Add in rice, broth, and lemon juice.
 Stir well, bringing chicken pieces to top.

-- Close lid and set valve to Sealing.
-Cook on high pressure for 8 minutes.
+- Secure lid on pot and set valve to Sealing.
+Set to Manual High Pressure for 8 minutes.

-- When cooking is completed, let naturally release for 2 minutes, then Quick Release rest of pressure.
-Stir well and season with Parmesan, salt, and pepper to taste.
+- When cook time is completed, let naturally release for 2 minutes, then carefully Quick Release remaining pressure.
+Stir well and season with parmesan, salt, and pepper to taste.
 Add a little more chicken broth, if desired, to reach desired consistency – optional.

 - If you find liquid still remaining on the top of your Instant Pot chicken and rice after cooking, stir well and turn on Sauté mode to fully incorporate.

 - Chicken broth: Use 3 cups of chicken broth if you prefer a firmer rice with a more separate grain.
 Use 4 cups for a more risotto-inspired chicken and rice, with a soupier, more stew-like texture.
 The rice will still have a clear grain but will be nice and soft.
 My family and I prefer 4 cups; we like the risotto texture more than when made with 3 cups.
 However, if you want your version to have clear grains of rice and be less creamy, use 3 cups.

 - Rice: Be sure to use white rice for this recipe!
 Brown rice is not recommended since it would take about 10 minutes longer, which would overcook the chicken.
 Do not use instant or minute rice.

 - Cheese: Fresh Parmesan is ideal, but can sub shredded cheese.